-This document sets out our proposed approach for undertaking this review and has been informed by initial engagement with principal stakeholders.
+This document sets out our approach for undertaking this review and has been informed by engagement with principal stakeholders and responses that we received following public consultation on our draft proposals.

 Audience

 Principal stakeholders (i.e. Dfl, NI Water, NIEA, CCNI, DWI), consumers and their representatives.